paulfiliora/Finance_Dashboard/README.md

-# Finance_Dashboard
+# FINSY

-API back-end written in Java, front-end written in React JS

-# FINSY, A sales and campaign management dashboard for small businesses
+## A sales and campaign management dashboard for small businesses

 #### Overview & Technologies